sombatos/WordPress-Rating-Plugin/README.md

 ## Installation

 Just go to `Appearance » Widgets`, add Rating Plus widget to the sidebar and adjust rating buttons the way you want.

+## Credits

+Thanks to <a href="https://likebtn.com/en/wordpress-like-button-plugin" title="WordPress Like Button Rating Plugin">LikeBtn</a> for kindly providing Like buttons for my plugin.